 Children can usually absorb only bits of information at a time, so pay attention to their cues.
 They often repeat the same questions merely as a way to assimilate the answers.

 Check to see if a child understands what has been said.
 Adults unsure of the meaning behind a child's question should probe further by asking what the child meant or what they know about the topic.

 It is important to probe further to assess whether they are asking this question because they feel sad, angry or guilty about the death.
 If so, it is imperative to allow the child to express those thoughts and feelings.
 The child should be reassured that death does not seem fair.
 But it may also be that they are asking about the physical process of death.

 It is okay to tell a child in a gentle, loving way that people who die do not come back, that as much as they may want Mommy to come back, she can't because she is dead.
-Sometimes it is reassuring for a child to know that they can hold onto their feelings and memories about their loved one and that in that way, their loved one will always be with them.
-It may also be reassuring for them to know that they will also not always feel so sad about their loved one being gone.
+Sometimes it is reassuring for a child to know that they can hold onto their feelings and memories about their loved one, and in that way their loved one will always be with them.
+It may also be reassuring for them to know that they will not always feel so sad about their loved one being gone.